madhur/madhur.github.com/_posts/2018-02-16-poem-doraha.markdown

 ---
 layout: blog-post
-title: "Poem - Doraha"
+title: "Doraha"
-excerpt: "Poem - Doraha"
+excerpt: "Doraha"
 disqus_id: /2018/02/16/poem-doraha/
 tags:
 - Poem
 ---

 Back after a short break.
-Sharing a poem below by Javed Akhtar.
+Sharing a piece of poetry below by Javed Akhtar.
 He penned it down for his daughter Zoya.

 It was shared to me by one of the few persons I admire.